Our price comparisons and ratings of stores for quality show the results of our price shopping and our most

 For the items that could be compared based on unit prices (price per pound,

-Compared to Acme, the savings were about 29 percent at both BJ’s and Costco.
+And compared to Acme, the savings were about 32 percent at Costco and 25 percent

-Since you can’t typically find everything you need at a
+Since you can’t typically get everything you need at a

-warehouse store, we looked at the savings you could gain by shopping at both a
+warehouse store, we looked at the potential savings of shopping at both a

-warehouse store and at a supermarket—assuming you would purchase the lowest
+warehouse store and a supermarket, assuming you would purchase the lowest-cost

-cost

 size available at either place.
-By including Costco
+We found, for example, that by including Costco

-on your shopping schedule along with an Acme, you could save about 12 percent compared with
+on your shopping schedule along with Giant, you could save about nine percent

 In addition to having low prices, Costco received fairly high ratings for